 Online Continuing Education

-According to Michael Thomas at the University of New Mexico, what types of activities should older children with FAS engage in?
+According to Michael Thomas at the University of New Mexico, what types of activities should older children with FASD engage in?

 Record the letter of the correct answer the